-The process of population ageing is deepening.
+The process of population aging is worsening.
 The district does not perform well in the indicators assessing education.
-Pleven is a district with strong traditions in the field of healthcare and is once again the leader in the indicators for this category.
-The number of registered crimes is traditionally higher than the national average.
-Pleven is the district with the lowest share of forest areas.
-The share of waste handed over for treatment and recycling continues to be extremely high.
-Cultural life is characterized by relatively low intensity.
+Pleven is a district with strong traditions in the field of healthcare and is among the leaders in this category.
+The workloads of the local criminal judges are relatively low, but this does not reflect on the speed of delivery of justice.
+Pleven is the district with the lowest share of forest area.
+The share of waste handed over for treatment and recycling continues to be relatively high.
+Cultural life and tourism are characterized by a relatively low intensity.

 Download reports from preivious years: